 Discussion

 Members of the CWG noted that the status quo protects two-character ASCII codes as existing or potential future country code top-level domains.
 A change in this policy could have a significant impact on the domain name system and members discussed in detail the advantages and disadvantages of potentially altering existing policy guidelines.
-The outcome of this debate can be summarized as follows:
+The competing views advanced by WG members during this debate can be summarized as follows:

 Risks that changing the protective status of two-letter codes (in ASCII) might carry: